rmrk-team/evm/docs/RMRK/extension/emotable/IRMRKEmoteTracker.md

 event Emoted(address indexed emoter, address indexed collection, uint256 indexed tokenId, bytes4 emoji, bool on)
 ```

-Used to notify listeners of that the token with ID tokenId on collection has been emoted or unemoted.
+Used to notify listeners that the token with the specified ID has been emoted to or that the reaction has been revoked.

 *The event is only emitted if the state of the emote is changed.*